jendave/token-note-hover/README.md

 * [Zoom/Pan Options](https://foundryvtt.com/packages/zoom-pan-options) for `Zoom Around Cursor` setting.
 * [Lock View](https://foundryvtt.com/packages/LockView) to prevent zooming from affecting the tooltip placement.
   * Note that these two modules conflict with each other.
+* [Force Client Settings](https://foundryvtt.com/packages/force-client-settings) for forcing chosen settings for clients to the defaults provided by the GM.

 ## Screenshots and Note Locations